GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

         * an email notification at the end of the job

     * We don't want to replicate ***input data*** in multiple places i.e. be conservative in terms of how you use research storage
-    * Therefore, use the same reference genome file (assign the filename to variable `genome`) and the trimmed read files (assign the path of these files to variable `trimmed`) used in the RNA-seq episode
+    * Therefore, use the same reference genome file (assign the filename to variable `genomedir`) and the trimmed read files (assign the path of these files to variable `trimmeddir`) used in the RNA-seq episode
     ```bash
-    genome=~/scripting_workshop/rnaseq/ref_genome/Saccharomyces_cerevisiae.R64-1-1.dna.toplevel.fa
-    trimmed=~/scripting_workshop/rnaseq/trimmed_reads
+    genomedir=~/scripting_workshop/rna_seq/ref_genome # update path as needed for your own dir!
+    trimmeddir=~/scripting_workshop/rna_seq/trimmed_reads # update path as needed for your own dir!
     ```

+    Optional: recreate the genome index files as part of this script, or make use of the index files we already generated in `${genomedir}`
 ---